 How to get there: The drive from Denver to Zapata Falls is just shy of four hours.
 Take Interstate 25 south to US Highway 160 west (exit 50) to Colorado State Highway 150 north.
 Look for the Zapata Falls Recreational Area sign, take a right and follow the road to the parking lot.

 6.)
 Mount Evans

 Best time to take a photo: The road is open seasonally, generally beginning around the end of May.
-Visit mid-September through the beginning of October for the colorful aspen leaves, but keep in mind that the last five miles of the byway closes after the season’s first significant snowfall.
+Visit mid-September through the beginning of October for the colorful aspen leaves, but keep in mind that the last 5 miles of the byway close after the season’s first significant snowfall.
 BONUS: Hang out above timberline long enough and you’ll likely see a mountain goat!

 How to get there: From Denver, take Interstate 70 west to Colorado State Highway 103.
 Follow Highway 103 to Echo Lake and continue on Colorado State Highway 5/Mount Evans Scenic Byway/Mount Evans Road.